JavaScript Variables Hoisting in Details

 are registered at the top of the block.

 The constants cannot be accessed before declaration because of the temporal dead zone.
-When accessed before declaration, JavaScript throws an error: ReferenceError: <constant> is not defined
+When accessed before the declaration, JavaScript throws an error: ReferenceError: <constant> is not defined

 .